 With Yorkshire being key to the story, it’s only right that the production team took to the Dales for the backdrop.
 Here’s all the filming locations from series one:

 Grassington played a huge part in the show, serving as Darrowby village in the show and transforming the quaint market square’s storefronts for the occasion.
+The Devonshire is where James meets the farmers and they get him sozzled in the first episode.

 The gorgeous hall near Skipton was used as Mrs Pumphrey’s home, played by the late Dame Diana Rigg.